hyperledger-labs/university-course/README.md

 `support` - contains the support files for the labs.

 ## I want to attend this course
-To participate in the course, do the following steps:
+To participate in the course, do the following:
 1. Fork this repository via Github UI.
 2. Clone the repository to your machine: git clone https://github.com/YOUR_USERNAME/university-course
 2. Access the guides (Guide and Instructor's Guide) either by:
     1. Public Mirrors (see the table of contents)
-    3. Compile them at Overleaf.
+    3. Compile them at Overleaf or using a local LaTeX distribution.
 Create a .zip for the lab you want to attend.
 Upload that .zip to Overleaf [following these instructions](https://www.overleaf.com/learn/how-to/Uploading_a_project).
     3. Release files (contain compiled PDFs)

 3. Do the lab.
 In case of doubts, open an issue [at the official repository](https://github.com/hyperledger-labs/university-course/issues) with the label "lab-question."
-In case of bugs, open an issue with the "bug."
+In case of bugs, open an issue with the "bug" label.
 4. The solutions are in the Instructors Guide file, available via step 3.
 5. Share with your colleagues and provide feedback!